gpinvestigativ/TinyWiper/README.md

 ## Software

-* True random number generator used to initialize RNG
+* True random number generator used to initialize PRNG
 * automatically detect SD card, start wiping automatically after timeout
 * every Nth 512byte Block, generate a new random buffer (for speedup purposes currently every 10th block)
 * keep track of successfully written blocks, try to re-write failed blocks at the end
 * format card after wiping
+* shows successrate at the end of the process

 ## Q&A